Murders of Sumarti Ningsih and Jesse Lorena: Jesse Lorena

-Rurik Jutting
+Perpetrator

 Rurik George Caton Jutting is a British citizen, and a former Bank of America Merrill Lynch employee; he resigned on the Monday before the murders.
-Jutting was educated at Winchester College and Peterhouse, University of Cambridge.
+Jutting was educated at Winchester College and Peterhouse, Cambridge.
 He is believed to have started his career working for Barclays Bank in the United Kingdom after graduating from Cambridge with a degree in history and law.
 He then worked for Bank of America Merrill Lynch's London office from July 2010 until his move to the Hong Kong office in July 2013.
 He worked on "tax-minimization trades that are under scrutiny from prosecutors, regulators, tax collectors and the bank’s own compliance department", according to The Wall Street Journal, and he was also reported to be a competitive poker player.

 A friend of Jutting while he was a student at Cambridge said he was 'awkward' around girls.
 Another female friend described Jutting as 'hard-working and intelligent - a gentleman'.

 Jutting's mental stability is in question.
 He was reportedly devastated when his fiancée cheated on him with another man.
 Jutting attempted to forgive the betrayal and patch up the relationship but was unable to do so.
 His fiancée left the day their relationship ended because 'his reaction was so extreme'.
 After his arrest, an automated email reply from Jutting's work email said the banker was out of office "indefinitely," and appeared to describe him as "an insane psychopath."
 The message also contained the line 'For escalation please contact God, though suspect the devil will have custody [Last line only really worked if I had followed through]'.